prashantvermaiiitb/react-ssr/README.md

 2. Running the Project :-

     1. Open 2 Terminals as below :-
+        1.  > Run **npm install** for installing the dependencies.

-        1.  > Run **npm run dev** for running the webpack in the watch mode, This will run the webpack in the dev mode with watch flag where it will create **bundle** again if there are changes in any of the files that it's watching (check the webpack.config.js) for this.
+        2.  > Run **npm run dev** for running the webpack in the watch mode, This will run the webpack in the dev mode with watch flag where it will create **bundle** again if there are changes in any of the files that it's watching (check the webpack.config.js) for this.

-        2.  > Run **npm run dev** for running the webpack in the watch mode
+        3.  > Run **npm run dev** for running the webpack in the watch mode

-        3.  > Open browser and type in : http://localhost:3000
+        4.  > Open browser and type in : http://localhost:3000